-Rescue mainly divided into three broad categories:
+The Rescue groups are mainly divided into three broad categories:

-Mobile Cattle Clinic (MCC), Delhi: The Mobile Cattle Clinic (MCC) in Delhi was started in 2003 with a small group that has expanded over the years through goodwill and word-of-mouth.
-Team JBF consisting of trained animal handlers attend numerous emergency calls to treat the distressed animals in need of veterinary care.
+Mobile Cattle Clinic (MCC), DELHI: The Mobile Cattle Clinic (MCC) was started in Delhi on 2003 with a small group that has expanded over the years through goodwill and word-of-mouth.
+Team JBF consists of trained Animal Handlers who respond to numerous emergency calls to treat the animals in distress and are in need of veterinary care.
 The team specializes in handling hoof and horn injuries with precision.
-The team has also trained several children and young adults from the families of cattle owners in providing first aid to their cattle.
-Till date, over 100,000 times team has reached an animal (cow/bull/calf/heifer/buffalo) that needs veterinary care.
+It has also trained several children and adults from the families of cattle owners in providing first aid to their cattle.
+Our team has reached over 100,000 times to animals(cow/bull/calf/heifer/buffalo) in need of veterinary care.

-Mobile Animal Clinic (MAC) GUWAHATI: JBF MAC in Guwahati that provides treatment to needy animals, is one of the few organisations managing rescue operations in Guwahati.
+Mobile Animal Clinic (MAC) GUWAHATI: JBF MAC is one of the few organizations that managesAnimal Rescue Operations and provides them with necessary treatment in Guwahati.
 It started in 2007 with city-wide reach out drives and a special health check-up every Saturday.
 Accident victims are of special concern to the Mobile Animal Clinic.
-With the limited facility available; at this point of time, active response team of JBF handles only accidental emergency cases for street/stray/community dogs.
+Therefore, an Active Response Team of JBF handles accidental emergency cases for street/stray/community dogs.